 The problem is that very few outdoorsmen who are not dedicated handgun hunters are willing to carry an outsize .454 handgun.
 Similarly, very few shooters can control the recoil and muzzle blast of a .454.
 For the tiny minority who don't mind the size, weight, muzzle blast and recoil, the .454 is probably the optimum handgun caliber for protection against large predators, due to its combination of bullet diameter, sectional density and energy.

-Since pin point accuracy is required, you are going to thumb cock either type of revolver and you sure as heck are not going to be able to reload (the DA's primary advantage in a fire fight).
-You will only have time for one good shot, so there is no reason to tote around a DA mechanism you will not use.
+Since pin point accuracy is required, you should thumb cock either type of revolver and you sure as heck are not going to be able to reload (the DA's primary advantage in a fire fight).
+You will likely have time for only one good shot at a charging predator, so there is no particular reason to tote around a DA mechanism you will not use.

 For the person who wants a double action (DA) revolver, the best .357 ever produced in the USA was the Colt Python, now discontinued.
 Stainless, nickel and blued Pythons with 4" or 6" barrels are available on the used market, but they are expensive.
 A 4" Python is 9.5" long and weighs 38 ounces.
 I often tote a 4" Ultimate Python in the field.

-These are all large revolvers, but quite durable.
+These are all large revolvers, but very durable.
 They come with excellent adjustable sights, are highly accurate and are made in the U.S.A.
 Rugers are also reasonably priced, an important consideration for folks who are not handgun hunters.

 Remember that first shot bullet placement is absolutely crucial, so whatever handgun you choose for protection in the field, make sure you can shoot it with great precision.
 You can't score peripheral hits fast enough to come out on top in a deadly encounter with a large predator.
 It is faster, stronger and much tougher than you are.

-Copyright 2003, 2011 by Chuck Hawks.
+Copyright 2003, 2014 by Chuck Hawks.
 All rights reserved.